Enrique Tarrio and Proud Boys members charged with seditious conspiracy for alleged Jan. 6 crimes

 Enrique Tarrio, along with codefendants Ethan Nordean, Joseph Biggs, Zachary Rehl, and Dominic Pezzola, are accused of conspiring to use force to oppose the lawful transfer of presidential power "by preventing, hindering, or delaying by force the execution of the laws governing the transfer of power," according to a grand jury indictment filed Monday.

-The five men had previously been indicted on charges of conspiracy and pleaded not guilty.
-Monday's indictment adds the "seditious" element to the counts.
+The five men were previously indicted on charges of conspiracy and pleaded not guilty.
+Monday's indictment adds the even more serious "seditious" element to the counts, although many of the details in the new indictment had previously been alleged in the initial conspiracy charges.

+According to the indictment, in December 2020, Tarrio and the Proud Boys members conspired to obstruct and stop the counting of the Electoral College vote on Jan.
+6. An unnamed individual sent Tarrio a document entitled "1776 RETURNS," which described a plan to occupy multiple buildings in Washington, D.C., including congressional office buildings.

+Using encrypted messaging programs, the indicted Proud Boys are accused of discussing their plans for the rally and beyond.
+One member of the group allegedly asked on Jan.
+3, 2021, "What would they do if 1 million patriots stormed and too the capital building.
+Shoot into the crowd?
+I think not…They would do nothing because they can do nothing."

 Tarrio and his codefendants are the second group to be accused of seditious conspiracy.
 They join Oath Keepers founder Stewart Rhodes and other accused members of the group previously charged with the most serious criminal charges in the sprawling Jan.
 6 investigation.